Video Players#

 Use libVLC Playback Engine.

-yt-dlp, the script that loads videos from YouTube and similar websites, updates itself on Resonite startup, so restarting may help.
+yt-dlp, the script that loads videos from YouTube and similar websites, updates itself on each Resonite startup (fetching a nightly release version), so restarting may help.

-Sometimes YouTube videos just won’t load, which is caused by YouTube blocking yt-dlp in increasingly elaborate ways.
-This should only happen occasionally, but can be mitigated by using the Video Proxy mod to import videos through a proxy (in the import dialogue), although proxies also get occasionally blocked, requiring you to switch to a different one in the mod’s settings menu.
+Sometimes YouTube videos just won’t load, which is caused by YouTube blocking yt-dlp (or your IP) in increasingly elaborate ways.
+This should only happen occasionally, but can be mitigated by using the Video Proxy mod.
+It streams videos (or audio-only, if requested) through the proxy selected by the user in the paste dialog.
+However, the server used to import them needs to download them first, which takes up time.
+Proxies also get occasionally blocked, requiring you to switch to a different one in the mod’s settings menu.

 -